GabrielleYnara/habit-tracker/README.md

       - :warning: The application should show an error if nothing has changed.

 4. **As a logged-in user, I want to be able to see my profile,** so I can check my personal information.
-    - The application should display the User’s profile, including email.
+    - The application should display the User’s profile.
 </details>

 <details>